jsica24/aaaaaaaaaaah/api.md

 - [x] It is discoverable via simple find mechanism (not sure)

-### What is a behavioral characteristic of web services?:

-- ??

-### New technologies (like GraphQL) can empower API consumers to do things previously unimagined.:

-- ??

 ### Which API deisgn is more flexible?:

 - [x] REST